golang/website/_content/testing/coverage/index.md

 ## Overview

-Go provides easy-to-use support for collecting coverage profiles at the level of package unit tests via the "`go test -cover <pkg_target>`" command.
+Go provides easy-to-use support for collecting coverage profiles at the level of package unit tests via the "`go test -coverprofile=... <pkg_target>`" command.
 Starting with Go 1.20, users can now collect coverage profiles for larger [integration tests](#glos-integration-test): more heavy-weight, complex tests that perform multiple runs of a given application binary.

 For unit tests, collecting a coverage profile and generating a report requires two steps: a `go test -coverprofile=...` run, followed by an invocation of `go tool cover {-func,-html}` to generate a report.

-For integration tests, three steps are needed: a [build](#build) step, a [run](#running) step (which may involve multiple invocations of the binary from the build step), and and finally a [reporting](#reporting) step, as described below.
+For integration tests, three steps are needed: a [build](#build) step, a [run](#running) step (which may involve multiple invocations of the binary from the build step), and finally a [reporting](#reporting) step, as described below.

 ## Building a binary for coverage profiling

 To build an application for collecting coverage profiles, pass the `-cover` flag at the top level (package `main`) build:

 ```
-$ cd cmd/myprogram
-$ go build -cover -o myprogram.exe .
+$ go build -cover -o myprogram.exe cmd/myprogram
 $
 ```